FAQs for VirusScan Enterprise 8.x

 AP is a behavior blocking feature, also known as Zero Day Protection, with the capability to block Ports, Files / Folders, and the Windows Registry.
 Each of these features has an associated kernel-level driver to filter the respective activity, and compares actions against a list of rules.
 Any action found to be in breach of a rule is acted upon.
 The action taken in response depends on what has been configured for the appropriate rule.

-Intel Security provides a number of helpful standard rules.
+The product development team provides a number of helpful standard rules.
 Those we believe are essential are enabled by default.
 You can define your own rules as required.

 Can fully-qualified pathnames and wildcards be used in Access Protection exclusions and inclusions (rules 'Processes to include' and 'Processes to exclude')?